 Aims and Principles

 Connected information.
 ClimateNode takes information on possible climate risks and impacts from newspaper articles, reports and scientific papers and links them to topics — places, industries, assets and hazards.
 This information is stored in a particularly flexible type of database called a graph database.
 Over time, the information on each topic builds and new topics emerge, forming an expanding, increasingly sophisticated topic map of global climate risk and impacts.
 A sample of the information is collated and displayed on the geographical map.
-We hope to offer a more human picture of what is happening by matching people's lived experience (via media reports) with scientific information.
+This process aims to offer a detailed, nuanced and human picture of risks and impacts by matching people's lived experience (via media reports) with scientific information.

 Respect for science.
 There is a need for good quality information which neither exaggerates nor downplays the risks of climate change.
 However, we all know that objectivity can be difficult for such an emotive subject.
-We aim to summarise the scientific research relevant to each topic accurately and objectively, and invite researchers to tell us if our summaries of their research could be improved.
+ClimateNode aims to summarise the scientific research relevant to each topic accurately and objectively, and invites researchers to get in touch if any summaries relating to their field of research could be improved.
 Please note that ClimateNode does not credit itself with or offer scientific expertise; it simply compiles and presents information.

 Scope and scale.
-We aim to shed light on physical climate risks, impacts and responses around the world at different geographical scales, typically from asset to national level.
-We take it as self-evident that concepts of 'welfare' and 'asset' should encompass natural resources and processes, health, security and other social and public goods.
-We look for information which is as geographically and sectorally specific as possible.
+The project aims to shed light on physical climate risks, impacts and responses around the world at different geographical scales, typically from asset to national level.
+It is taken as self-evident that concepts of 'welfare' and 'asset' should encompass natural resources and processes, health, security and other social and public goods.
+ClimateNode looks for information which is as geographically and sectorally specific as possible.
 Our concept of 'climate risk' encompasses that of the business and financial community, but is not limited to it.
-We examine small and great risks and impacts affecting any population or sector, not just those which would be the focus of commercial interest.
+The project examines small and great risks and impacts affecting any population or sector, not just those which would be the focus of commercial interest.

 Helen Jackson is an environment and natural resource economist with many years' experience researching climate change, energy and environmental issues for government, the private sector and multilateral institutions.
-She has worked on assessing asset-level climate resilience with green finance pioneers the Climate Bonds Initiative.
-She was one of the first people to work in the world-leading climate and energy practice of consultancy Vivid Economics, and with them worked on one of the very first projects applying scenario analysis to assessment of climate risk in portfolio management.
+She has worked on assessing asset-level climate resilience with green finance pioneers the Climate Bonds Initiative, and was one of the first people to work in the world-leading climate and energy practice of consultancy Vivid Economics (now part of McKinsey).
+She has also worked for the Economist Intelligence Unit, written for Prospect and is cited by the Rough Guide to Economics.
 Originally trained as a physicist, Helen started out expecting to be a climate scientist, picking up coding skills during space and atmospheric physics research projects as a student.
 She has an Advanced Diploma in data modelling, incorporating database design, from Oxford University. linkedin twitter